-Tracy Hoover is president of Points of Light, the largest organization in the world dedicated to volunteer service.
-Hoover, who has served as Points of Light’s chief of staff and chief operating officer, brings more than 20 years of experience in the nonprofit and volunteer service sector to the task of leading the organization.
-(Read a Q and A with Hoover.)
+Tracy Hoover is the chief executive officer of Points of Light, the largest organization in the world dedicated to volunteer service.
+Having served as Points of Light’s president, chief of staff and chief operating officer, Hoover brings more than 20 years of experience in the nonprofit and volunteer service sector to the task of leading the organization.

-She is an America’s Promise Alliance trustee, a member of the steering committee of Voices for National Service, and a member of the advisory board of L’Arche Atlanta.
+Hoover is an America’s Promise Alliance trustee and a member of the Voices for National Service steering committee, the Presidio Trust’s Fort Scott Council, and the advisory board of L’Arche Atlanta.

 Hoover has taken on a variety of community leadership roles during her career, including service on the advisory boards of The Metro Atlanta Chamber of Commerce, Junior League of Atlanta, The Georgia Foundation Center and the National Black Arts Festival-Full House Commission.
 She was a member of the Leadership Atlanta Class of 2007 and was awarded a scholarship from the Harvard Business School Club of Atlanta to attend Harvard Business School’s nonprofit management summer program.

 Hoover received a bachelor’s degree in business administration from the University of Tennessee.
 She and her husband, Scott Hoover, live in Atlanta.
 For more on her motivations and views about service, read a Q & A with Hoover here or watch this video.